Garfounkel/funk/README.md

 # funk
-This is a collection of exercises I practiced in order to learn Clojure, Lisp, Prolog and Haskell.
+This is a collection of exercises I practiced in order to learn Clojure, Scala, Lisp, Prolog and Haskell.

 Most of them come from [codewars](https://www.codewars.com).